SoumiaEl/TeleroboticsVR/Tutorials/Step1.md

 rosrun ros_tcp_endpoint default_server_endpoint.py
 ```

-Finally, return to Unity and navigate to `Robotics > ROS Settings`.
+Return to Unity and navigate to `Robotics > ROS Settings`.
 Replace the default "ROS IP Address" in the field with your own IP address.
 Make sure the protocol is set to "ROS1".